ComplexityGarage/Scanning-Tunnelling-Microscope-DIY/README.md

 | ![STM circuit overview](STM_preamplifier.jpg) |

 The STM preamplifier is based on op-amp OPA124.
 This op-amp works nonlinear, unstable in case of high input currents but what's more important it has low input bias current around 1 pA and low current noise.
 Another, probably more stable and worth of testing op-amp is OPA627.

+The bias voltage is applied between tip and the sample.
+Since the tip potential is assumed to be 0, the negative potential is applied to the sample and it comes from the negative output of symmetric power supply, its value is regulated by the potentiometer.

 # State of the art